MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

-with the data), as the *MRtrix3* image loading backend will try to provide the image transform in a near-axial orientation (by inverting / exchanging columns of the transform, and adjusting the :ref:`strides` to match - see :ref:`transfom`_ for details).
+with the data), as the *MRtrix3* image loading backend will try to provide the image transform in a near-axial orientation (by inverting / exchanging columns of the transform, and adjusting the :ref:`strides` to match - see :ref:`transform`_ for details).
 To find out the actual transform that was stored in the NIfTI header, use ``mrinfo`` with the ``-norealign`` option.